 Firstly, the effect of curvature radius on deck unseating damage is analyzed.
+During an earthquake, adjacent spans can vibrate out-of-phase, resulting in relative displacements at expansion joints.
+In simply-supported spans, the induced relative displacements to steel roller bearings can exceed the seat width at the pier top, causing the dislodgment of the rollers from the bearing assembly and the subsequent collapse due to deck superstructure unseating.
+The maximum roller bearing displacement in the negative tangential direction has been established as the damage index to evaluate the potential possibility of deck unseating.
+For this study, a limit of 0.40 m has been fixed to determine the high unseating probability for existing bridges with narrow steel pier caps that provide short seat widths6.

-For this study, a limit of 0.40 m has been fixed to determine the high unseating probability for existing bridges with narrow steel pier caps that provide short seat widths.
-First, the unrestrained viaduct is analyzed in terms of the maximum displacement in the steel roller bearing.
-The results indicate that in this case, only the viaduct with a curvature radius of 100m overpass the unseating limit.
-However, a close to limit maximum roller bearing displacement is observed in the bridge with radius of 200m, presenting a maximum displacement of 0.356m.
-For the two remaining bridges, a acceptable displacement is observed, which have a roller bearing displacement of 0.280m in the bridge with a curvature radius of 400 m, and 0.252m in the bridge with 800 m of curvature radius, as is shown in Fig. 5.
-It is clear that in case of more curved viaducts; the possibility of unseating damage is higher, especially in the bridge with the curvature radius of 100 m.
+First, the unrestrained viaducts are analyzed in terms of the maximum displacement on the steel roller bearing.
+The results, shown in Fig. 5, indicate that while none of the bridges in the equal piers overpass the unseating limit, dangerous displacements are observed, especially in the more curved viaducts.
+Moreover, a significant increment on the displacements is observed among the unequal piers viaducts, where the viaduct with 100m curvature radius overpasses the unseating limit for TAK input.
+It is clear the increment on the displacements due to the use of piers with unequal heights, especially for TAK.
+Moreover, a close to limit maximum roller bearing displacement is observed in the bridge with radius of 200m, in contrast with the equal piers viaduct, in which the maximum displacement remains closer to the straight tending viaducts, 400m and 800m.
+In those viaducts, an acceptable displacement is observed in both cases, equal and unequal piers, and no high variation is presented in all inputs.
+It is clear that in case of more curved viaducts; the possibility of unseating damage is higher, especially in the more curved bridges.
 Therefore, it is possible to observe the significant reduction on the maximum displacements in the case of the bridges tending to the straight alignment.

-In the case of restrained viaducts, similar values of maximum displacements on the roller bearing are observed.
-For the bridge with 100 m radius, the maximum displacement is 0.138m, very similar to the values obtained in the bridges with 200 m, 400 m and 800 m of curvature radius, which are 0.131m, 0.154m and 0.157m respectively.
-For the restrained viaduct, an important reduction on the displacements is observed, especially in the bridge with 100 m curvature radius.
+In the case of restrained viaducts, similar values of maximum displacements on the roller bearing are observed in both, equal and unequal piers viaducts.
+However, both cases present a remarkable reduction on the maximum displacements in comparison with the obtained in the unrestrained cases; particularly in the bridges with 100m curvature radius.
+It is clear that TAK represents the worst scenario for the bridges.

+Fig. 5 Curvature effect on deck unseating damage